vegaprotocol/documentation/versioned_docs/version-v0.53/tools/vega-wallet/cli-wallet/latest/guides/build-send-commands.md

 * [Validator commands](/mainnet/api/grpc/vega/commands/v1/validator_commands.proto)
 * [Oracle commands](/mainnet/api/grpc/vega/commands/v1/oracles.proto)

-### Transaction format
+### Command format

-The gRPC transaction needs to be formatted as a JSON payload, as follows:
+The gRPC command needs to be formatted as a JSON payload, as follows:

 ```json
 {"commandName": {"someProperty": "someValue", "anObject": {"nestedProperty":42}}}
 ```

-* `commandName` is the name of the command you want to submit in your transaction, such as "voteSubmission", or "orderCancellation".
+* `commandName` is the name of the command you want to submit, such as "voteSubmission", or "orderCancellation".
 It should be camel or snake case.
 * `someProperty` is the name of the property or properties that are required by the command, such as "proposalId" on "voteSubmission", or "price" on "orderSubmission".
 It should be camel or snake case.
 * If the command you want to send has nested fields, `anObject` is the name of the object that wraps them, such as "peggedOrder" on "orderSubmission", or "terms" on "proposalSubmission".